canro91/canro91.github.io/_posts/2022-12-22-TestingDuplicatedEmails.md

         ccs);
 ```

 Notice we wrote a `BuildCommand()` method to create a `SendEmailCommand` only with the email addresses.
 That's what we care about in this test.
+Let's [reduce the noise in our tests]({% post_url 2020-11-02-UnitTestingTips %}).
 And, to make our test values obvious, we declared a `duplicated` variable and used it in both destination email addresses.

 To write the Assert part of this test, we can use the `Verify()` method from the fake repository to check that we have the `duplicated` email only once.
 Or we can use the Moq `Callback()` method to capture the `Email` being saved and write some assertions.
 Even better, we can create a [custom assertion]({% post_url 2021-08-16-WriteCustomAssertions %}) for that.
-Maybe, we can write a `WasCalledWithoutDuplicates()`.
+Maybe, we can write a `WasCalledWithoutDuplicates()` method.

 That's one of the two original tests.
 The other one is left as an exercise to the reader.